Five Points station

 Despite being considered a subway, only the Red and Gold Lines are underground and use a tunnel under Broad Street between Garnett and Peachtree Center.
 The Blue and Green Lines, on the second level, are located at-grade below the intersecting elevated street viaducts in Downtown Atlanta.
+The station opened on December 22, 1979, along with the rest of the West Line (now part of the Blue Line).
+As of May 17th, 2025, a $230 million transformation project is underway with the goal of constructing a new canopy, improving pedestrian routing, and bringing community-focused enhancements.